ShizeMation/Homestay/README.md

     ```
     py makedb.py
     ```
-9. Run the server:
+9. Populate the database:
     ```
+    py populatedb.py
+    ```
+10. Run the server:
+    ```
     py start.py
     ```
-10. If it runs successfully, a URL will be given to you for accessing the web interface.
+11. If it runs successfully, a URL will be given to you for accessing the web interface.

-#### Note: you must activate the environment (step 5) before running the project or working on the project!
+#### Note: you must activate the environment (step 5) before running the project!